By: Maralee McKee, The Etiquette School of America

 Valentine’s Day should be a day when no one feels left out.

 The day would be sweeter if there were less stress about gifts, dinners, and flowers.
-And more connecting through smiles, compliments, and kind words; all three of which can linger in the person’s heart forever and cost, like most of the best things, not a penny.
+It would be sweeter if there were more connecting through smiles, compliments, and kind words; all three of which can linger in the person’s heart forever and cost, like most of the best things, not a penny.

 Here are the five manners of Valentine’s Day that will help you make the day special for others regardless of their romantic status.